 Every day this man is thankful for the gifts he has been given and recommits himself to give this source of power, clarity, purpose and compassion to other men.

 John Andrew Mazie

-BOARD MEMBERS & MANAGERS
+BOARD MEMBERS & DIRECTORS

 |Treasurer||Jay H. Goldfarb, Managing Director, Fortis Management Group LLC, Waltham, MA; former Mentor|